onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Coherence around truth - that’s collective consciousness

-I’ve come to terms with death, although I do have hope TODO use the quote from Sheldon

-“The farewell”

 not all dollars in the GDP are of equal value - we ought to prioritize sectors strategically

 we've forced explainers (aka youtubers) to also try to become viral because otherwise they wouldn't reach anybody much lest who they ought to, and we rank them based on virality instead of truthfulness